tiffanyolw/PlannerApp/readme.md

 - Same functionality as Add Task page

 ## Achievements
-- Order by date in descending order (latest date at the top)
+- Order by date in descending order (latest to oldest)
 - Achievements have a flag icon, tasks have a checkbox icon

 ## Notes
+- Will show notes sorted by updated date from latest to oldest

 ### Add Note
 - Back button goes back to Notes page